 Bavarian State Orchestra, Robert Heger, cond.
 EMI, recorded Feb.-Mar.
 1963

 Wait, what about the singer?
 Probably you recognized him right away.
 If not, better still!
 You're making the acquaintance of somebody really special -- we'll have full credits when we hear these performances in full.
-(You no doubt noticed that I cut them off once the stanza taken over from Shakespeare was done.)
+(You no doubt noticed that I cut them off once the stanza taken over from Shakespeare was done.)by Ken

 You may remember that last week, in writing about that fine English pianist Imogen Cooper's October 2022 choices for BBC Music Magazine's "Music that changed me" feature (choices that "not only genuinely did change her life but make glorious listening for us"), I mentioned that even as I was discovering in the magazine feature that Dame Imogen is the daughter of the distinguished English musicologist and critic Martin Cooper, I happened to be perusing her father's lengthy and informative booklet essay for the Decca recording of Otto Nicolai's opera The Merry Wives of Windsor conducted by Rafael Kubelik for yet another long-simmering Sunday Classics project.